astuyve/astuyve.github.io/_posts/2023-12-28-containers-on-lambda.md

 Pros:
 - Containers are ubiquitous in software development, and so many tools and developer workflows already revolve around them.
 It's easy to find and hire developers who already know how to use containers.
 - Multi-stage builds are clear and easy to understand, allowing you easily create the lightest and smallest image possible.
-- Graviton on Lambda is quickly becoming the preferred architecture, and container images make x86/ARM cross-compliation easy.
+- Graviton on Lambda is quickly becoming the preferred architecture, and container images make x86/ARM cross-compilation easy.
 This is even more relevant now, as Apple silicon becomes a popular choice for developers.
 - Base images for Lambda are updated frequently, and it's easy enough to auto-deploy the latest image version containing security updates
 - Containers allow support larger functions, up to 10gb
 - You can use custom runtimes like Bun, Deno, as well as use new runtime versions more easily